This Baked Zucchini with Bacon is a great way to use the abundant supply of summer zucchini – in a casserole with bacon, tomato sauce, and onion.

 However, I gotta tell you.
 Zucchini just isn’t my favorite veggie.
-I cook it often enough.
-I feel obligated to in the summer when it’s plentiful and cheap.
+I cook it often enough because I just feel obligated to in the summer when it’s plentiful and cheap.
 I just don’t usually enjoy it much.
-It just needs something to bump up its flavor.
-If you know what I mean?
+It always seems to need something to bump up its flavor if you know what I mean?

 Something like…bacon!
 Oh, yeah, of course.
 Well, bacon makes everything better so why wouldn’t it work for zucchini?
 Oh, it does.
 It works beautifully to give this casserole that great smoky flavor that everyone loves.
 Then add to that a coating of tomato sauce, some onions and garlic, and a topping of crushed crackers and Parmesan cheese, and we have a winner of a baked zucchini recipe.

 How to Make Baked Zucchini with Bacon

 Start by preheating the oven to 350 and prepping a casserole dish.
 Either grease it with butter or lightly coat it with cooking spray.

 Prep the bacon by cutting it cross-wise, slice the onion into half moon shapes, mince the garlic and thinly slice the zucchini.
 Accuracy is not so important.
 Just get everything cut up and ready to cook.

 Fry the bacon in a large skillet over medium heat until it is just cooked but not crispy.
 Add the onion and garlic and cook, stirring often, until the onion has softened.
 Drain the bacon-onion-garlic mixture to remove the excess fat.